Michael Buerk: Other work

 In 2010, Buerk narrated Sky1 reality show Pineapple Dance Studios.
 Buerk has also made five guest appearances on the BBC's The One Show in April and September 2010.
 He has also appeared as a fill-in presenter for Jason Manford on six occasions.

 Since July 2012, Buerk has co-presented ITV's Britain's Secret Treasures with Bettany Hughes, looking at fifty of the most remarkable archaeological finds made by the British public.
 On 6 October 2013, he began hosting Inside the National Trust, a new documentary series.

-Buerk has hosted BBC Radio 4's The Moral Maze since 1990 and The Choice since 1998.
+Buerk has hosted BBC Radio 4's Moral Maze since 1990 and The Choice since 1998.
 On 22 October 2014, the BBC apologised for the language used in Buerk's early morning trail for that evening's Moral Maze in which he began: "Nobody comes out of the Ched Evans rape case with any credit – not the victim who'd drunk so much she could barely stand, nor the two footballers who had sex with her in the most sordid of circumstances."
-Katie Russell, from Rape Crisis England and Wales, accused him of practising "victim-blaming."
+Katie Russell, from Rape Crisis England and Wales, accused him of practising "victim-blaming".
 She commented: "To infer that being drunk is in any way 'morally' comparable to committing the serious and violent crime of rape is deeply offensive."

-In 2013, Buerk voiced a Marmite advert in which spoof rescue teams rescue lost forgotten jars at the back of cupboards and fridges and despite receiving a number of complaints the advert still continues.
+In 2013, Buerk voiced a Marmite advert in which spoof rescue teams rescue lost forgotten jars at the back of cupboards and fridges and despite receiving a number of complaints the advert continued.

 Beginning on 16 November 2014, Buerk took part in the fourteenth series of I'm a Celebrity...Get Me Out of Here!
 On 3 December 2014, he was the third celebrity to be eliminated in the public vote.